Fiston-pro/ibeacon-mobile-app/README.md

 6. Once permissions are granted, the app will start detecting iBeacons in the vicinity, providing building location notifications.

 ## Limitations
-I test on my buddy's phone which is Android 14 and it would not work, so with android version 12 and above it, i can't promise it will work :) due to our blebeacons dependency
+I tested it on my buddy's phone which is Android 14 and it would not work, so with android version 12 and above it, i can't promise it will work :) due to our blebeacons dependency

 ## Extension Dependency